Binge-drinking is having a lot of alcoholic drinks at any one time or continuously over several days or weeks.

 Some teenagers think of binge-drinking and getting drunk as a rite of passage or just part of having a good time.
 They might do it on special occasions like 16th or 18th birthdays, school graduations or schoolies week.
 Some teenagers binge-drink more often than that.

 Risks of binge-drinking

 Teenagers who binge-drink even once are at higher risk of:

-- getting alcohol poisoning
+- getting alcohol poisoning, which can be fatal

 - not being able to look after themselves while drunk